njsmith/posy/pybi/README.md

       portable to both x86-64 and arm64 systems?
 Not sure how viable it would be to get all the individual wheels to cooperate...

-    - Tell projects that are doing pinning to special-case universal2 pybis and fill in the `platform_machine` themselves.
+    - Tell projects that are building tools to do pinning to special-case universal2 pybis and fill in the `platform_machine` themselves.

     TODO: I think in posy I'm just going to refuse to support `platform_release` and `platform_version`.
 And maybe we should have the conversation about